places-to-visit-in-timphu

 blog-images

-Forget about checking off a list of attractions in one day.
+Forget about checking off a list of Thimphu tourist attractions in one day.
 The real things to do in Thimphu happen when you slow down and let the city show you its personality.
 This place rewards patience, not efficiency.

-• Start your mornings at Coronation Park where locals gather for exercises.
+• Start your mornings at Coronation Park, where locals gather for exercises.
 You'll see everything from traditional martial arts to aerobics classes happening as the sun comes up over the mountains.
 Join in if you want - people here are incredibly welcoming to visitors who show genuine interest instead of just snapping photos.

 • Take a cooking class with a local family.
 Several families in Thimphu open their homes to teach visitors traditional cooking techniques.
 You'll learn about ingredients you've never heard of, and cooking methods that have been used for centuries, and probably eat the best meal of your entire trip.
 Plus, you get to see how people actually live instead of just tourist-facing stuff.